luwes/template-extensions/README.md

 be appended directly to the DOM.
 In addition it gets a new `update(params)` method that can be called to efficiently update the DOM parts.

+An optional third argument is de [template processor](#template-processor).
+This hook allows you to handle each expression and DOM part in a specialized way.
+It allows you to write your own template language syntax, think Vue.
+Everything between the curly braces can be parsed and evaluated as you see fit.

 ## Usage